geometrian/simple-spectral/README.md

 		There are some handy options in "simple-spectral/src/stdafx.hpp" near the top of the file.
 		Some parameters are only exposed this way for simplicity or performance.

+Program invocations:
-Program invocations can be found by simply running the program with no arguments
+	These can be found by simply running the program with no arguments.
+However, basic usage looks something like:

+		<binary> --scene=cornell-srgb -w=1024 -h=1024 -spp=64 --output=output.png --window

+	The available scenes are "cornell" (original Cornell box), "cornell-srgb" (adjusted materials), and "plane-srgb", which is the plane setup in Figure 1.

 Acknowledgments:
 	Full acknowledgments are omitted for review, but for now we would like to thank Meng et al. and